Thesis Advisory Committee

 - Meets regularly with you (weekly meetings are strongly recommended)

-- Guides you as you develop your proposal
+- Guides you as you develop your protocol

 - Critically reviews your final thesis draft

-- Prepares questions for your Final Oral Examination (see section below)
+- Prepares questions for your Final Oral Examination (thesis defense)

 - Attend all TAC progress meetings